jeremyfelt/multisite-notes/network-classification.md

 1. A check for multisite is performed before showing the My Sites page.
 	* This is applicable to open and closed networks.

+## wp-admin/includes/admin.php

+1. Used to load `wp-admin/includes/ms.php` and `wp-admin/includes/ms-deprecated.php`
+	* This is applicable to open and closed networks.

+## wp-admin/includes/ajax-actions.php

+1. Used before fully firing `wp_ajax_autocomplete_user()`. `wp_die( -1 )` is used if not multisite.
+	* This is applicable to open and closed networks.

+## wp-admin/includes/class-wp-importer.php

+1. Used to determine if `switch_to_blog()` should be used when `set_blog()` fires during an import.
+	* This is applicable to open and closed networks.

+## wp-admin/includes/class/wp-plugins-list-table.php

+1. Used when preparing items for the plugin list table.
+If multisite is enabled, the advanced plugins list table will display.
+	* This is likely applicable to open and closed networks, though could be used to display slightly different data.
+1. Used to filter out network only plugins.
+	* This is applicable to open and closed networks.
+1. Used to help show the update and delete options in either single site mode or in the network admin.
+	* The behavior of this could change somewhat depending on what restrictions are changed as part of a closed network.
+This does apply at some level to both open and closed.
+1. Do not show `plugin_rows()` if multisite and not in the network admin **and** looking at mustuse or dropin plugins.
+	* This could change, though is probably applicable to both closed and open networks.
+It depends on what access a site on a closed network should have to mu-plugins and drop-in plugins.
+1. Used to prevent the plugin deletion option from appearing in admin area of an individual site.
+	* This could change if more management flexibility is given to individual sites in a closed network.
+1. Used in combination with `$screen->in_admin( 'network' )` to determine if the edit plugin option should be shown for an individual site.
+	* This could change if more management flexibility is given to individual sites in a closed network.
+This also seems scary. :)

+## wp-admin/includes/class-wp-themes-list-table.php

+1. Used to guide a network admin to enable or install more themes for an individual site if only one is available in the list table.
+	* This could change if more management flexibility is given to individual sites for installing themes in a closed network.
+1. Used to show theme deletion options for single site only.
+	* This could change if individual sites are given the ability to add and remove their own themes.

+## wp-admin/includes/class-wp-upgrader-skins.php

+1. Used to determine if a plugin should be network activated once installed by a network administrator.
+	* This is applicable to both open and closed networks.

+## wp-admin/includes/class-wp-upgrader.php

+1. Enter maintenance mode if multisite is enabled and more than one plugins is being bulk upgraded.
+	* Applicable to both open and closed networks.
+	* There's a @todo here around only kicking this in for individual sites if possible.
+That could be a cool feature, especially if sites on a closed network have more control.
+1. Enter maintenance mode if multisite is enabled and more than one theme is being bulk upgraded.
+	* Applicable to both open and closed networks.
+	* As with plugins, there is a @todo around maintenance mode for individual sites.

+## wp-admin/includes/class-wp-users-list-table.php

+1. Show a "Remove" option to remove users in the users list table rather than the option to delete users from the network entirely.
+	* This could change if sites are more autonomous around their users.
+An option to delete a user could be shown if that user is not a member of any other sites on the network.
+1. Used when displaying rows in the users list table.
+If it is multisite and the user has no role on this site, the user is not shown.
+	* This seems to be less applicable with closed networks.
+Open networks can have various registration needs that need to be fulfilled before a user should appear on the site's user list.
+Closed networks want the user to appear immediately.
+It may be possible that nothing changes directly here, but that modified closed network behavior as a whole causes a change.
+1. When not multisite, show the delete user option on a single row.
+	* The determination to display this differently could change one day in a closed network configuration.
+1. When multisite, show the remove user option on a single row.
+	* The determination to display this differently could change one day in a closed network configuration.

+## wp-admin/includes/dashboard.php

+1. If not multisite, or if in the network admin, bring in a feed of popular plugins.
+	* This use is purely for single site detection.
+Another check is used for network admin.
+	* This could change if more plugin management options are provided to sites on a closed network.

+## wp-admin/includes/deprecated.php

+## wp-admin/includes/export.php

+## wp-admin/includes/file.php

+## wp-admin/includes/media.php

+## wp-admin/includes/misc.php

+## wp-admin/includes/plugin.php

+## wp-admin/includes/schema.php

+## wp-admin/includes/theme.php

+## wp-admin/includes/update.php

+## wp-admin/includes/upgrade.php

+## wp-admin/includes/user.php